By: Claire Cornish

 Luckily, Broward County Animal Care has a wide variety of dogs and cats waiting eagerly for a foster home where they can spend the next month away from the shelter; in fact, fosters are needed more urgently than ever because the shelter is bursting at the seams and the dogs and cats need the community’s help.

 Fostering is not a lifelong commitment, but it is a commitment to saving a life.

 Dogs like Baby (A2061661) a friendly, polite French bulldog mix, shy black mouth cur Tess (A2072606) senior Labrador Smokey (A2064712) and cats like celebrity lookalike Garfield (A2067005).
 Elon.
 Also, Zeus (A2072917), Apple (A2054837), and S’mores (A2030895) desperately need a foster parent.

 Tamarac residents who would like to foster, need to simply head down to the shelter with picture ID and proof of address.
 Then, ask a volunteer to help match you with your perfect isolation buddy and spend the next few weeks showering them with love.

 Bonus — your kids can earn service hours by participating in the foster program.

 - Claire Cornish is a freelance writer, half marathon runner, and volunteer at Broward County Animal Care & Adoption.
 She is the proud mom of Callie the Labrador and a proud sister of Simon the Labrador mix.

-- News2020.07.21Cory is at Broward County Animal Care Waiting for his Forever Family
+- News2020.09.07Briefly Fostered, This Lab-Mix is Now Back at the Shelter Waiting for his Forever Family